chrabyrd/Automata/README.md

 I would like to continue to develop this app into a full-fledged game.
 Some anticipated updates are:

+- [ ] Progress to more difficult levels, which can contain complex patterns
 - [ ] Adding unique cell colors, or the ability for cells to change color
 - [ ] Add more levels of increasing difficulty, as well as patterns of increasing complexity
 - [ ] Experiment with different rulesets for potential different modes of gameplay